As U.S. West Coast port labor contract expiry looms, both sides vow to keep talking | Headlines

 The contract has been on Biden's radar for months, and he took the unusual step of meeting with the ILWU and PMA in Los Angeles on June 10.
 Disruptions at the West Coast ocean trade gateways that handle almost 40% of U.S. imports could roil the nation's already battered supply chains, stoke inflation and threaten a weakening economy.

 The union and employers negotiating a new labor contract for more than 22,000 U.S. West Coast port workers said high-stakes talks that are being closely watched by industry and the White House will continue after the agreement expires late on Friday.
-"Cargo will keep moving, and normal operations will continue at the ports until an agreement can be reached," the Pacific Maritime Association (PMA) employer group and the International Longshore and Warehouse Union (ILWU) said in a joint statement.
+"While there will be no contract extension, cargo will keep moving, and normal operations will continue at the ports until an agreement can be reached," the Pacific Maritime Association (PMA) employer group and the International Longshore and Warehouse Union (ILWU) said in a joint statement.

 "Both sides understand the strategic importance of the ports to the local, regional and US economies, and are mindful of the need to finalize a new coast-wide contract as soon as possible," PMA and ILWU said just hours ahead of the contract expiration at 5 p.m.
 PDT Friday (0000 GMT Saturday).
 Earlier on Friday, more than 150 industry groups implored U.S. President Joe Biden to push for a smooth and swift resolution to the labor talks covering 29 Pacific Coast ports stretching from California to Washington State.